 Being a good writer or author isn’t good enough—you also need to capture your client's voice and tell the story as he or she would.
 Sure, you can write, but can you match a client’s vocabulary, pace, and style of speech as you craft a document as if you were him or her?
 Here's the real test: Can you do that even if you think your style/creative vision/prose is better?
 While you can advise your clients, ultimately, they are paying you to write what and how they want you to.
 You have to be comfortable doing that.

 You Need Knowledge of Book Publishing

 Massive changes in the book publishing world have raised the bar for getting book deals with major publishing houses; at the same time, market forces (like online distribution through Amazon.com and other online book retailers, and the democratization of marketing via social media) have increased the credibility and audience potential of self-published books, making DIY an option for more authors.

-With so many variables, in addition to advising clients on how to structure their writing project, if you can also help them weigh the pros and cons of their various publishing options, you will be in even higher demand.
-(Of course, you can get lots of information on the traditional publishing industry and on the self-publishing arena from this site…)
+With so many variables, in addition to advising clients on how to structure their writing project, if you can also help them weigh the pros and cons of their various publishing options, including the self-publishing arena, you will be in even higher demand.

 Think of Yourself as the Owner of a Ghostwriting Firm